isomerpages/psd-goc/_why-plan/Get Peace of Mind.md

 <p>Planning your legacy gives you control over what lies ahead.
 With a clear
 roadmap, you’ll feel confident knowing that your wishes will be honoured and that your family will be taken care of.
-Say goodbye to uncertainty and hello to peace of mind for the road ahead.</p>
-<h3>Take action today with any of the four tools below:</h3>
+Say goodbye to uncertainty and hello to peace of mind for the road ahead.
+Take action today with these tools.</p>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>Purpose: </strong>Appoints a trusted individual to make decisions
 on your behalf in the case of mental incapacity.</p>